 Step number six, take 30 to 35 minutes to write your answer, develop your points properly, link your paragraphs together well.
 Make sure you've answered all the parts of the question and again are targeting the target reader and make sure you try to use a few complicated grammar or vocabulary structures.

 Step number seven, take three to eight minutes to read your work at the end making sure that it's easy to follow.

 Step number eight, look how long your writing is when you're practising, so you know how long your writing needs to be in the exam.

 Okay guys so there was a lot of information there for you......"

-Read this sample answer below which has come from a student and
+Read the sample below which a student submitted via my CAE writing assessment service and

 - See if you can find any errors in the writing.